SaiEshwarReddyYellu/Master_Thesis/README.md

 # VHDL

-- The below two algorithms are fed with same data, where as the detections are better in the OS-CFAR algorithm
+- The below two algorithms are fed with the same data, where as the detections are better in the OS-CFAR algorithm

 ## CA-CFAR Algorithm
 - This project is a detection algorithmin in one of the RADAR Techniques.
 This performs better in homogeneous environments.